-- Section 39 of the NLTA provides for the Rationalization of public transport services - Application of law enforcement measures to prevent the operation of illegal services on a particular route - Taking measures under section 78 to cancel operating licences and permits that are not in use on that route, and based on its integrated transport plan (ITP)... - Where there is a surplus of legally operated services by operators on that route... - offer the operator an alternative service; or - allow the operator to continue providing the service and impose a moratorium on the issuing of new operating licences on that route - We are of the view that, in the absence of current ITPs as contemplated in Sections 32, 33, 34, 35 and 36 of the NLTA, the cancellation and expropriation of Taxi Operating Licenses are unlawful and we intend to approach the courts for review
+- Section 39 of the NLTA provides for the Rationalization of public transport services - Application of law enforcement measures to prevent the operation of illegal services on a particular route - Taking measures under section 78 to cancel operating licences and permits that are not in use on that route, and based on its integrated transport plan (ITP)... - Where there is a surplus of legally operated services by operators on that route... - offer the operator an alternative service; or - allow the operator to continue providing the service and impose a moratorium on the issuing of new operating licences on that route - In the absence of current ITPs as contemplated in Sections 32, 33, 34, 35 and 36 of the NLTA, the cancellation and expropriation of Taxi Operating Licenses and delays in renewals has no legal basis and the cancellation of the old Permits is therefore unlawful